Regulatory Incentives for Orphan Drugs

 Orphan drug regulations in Japan

-A disease is considered to be rare if it occurs in less than 1 in 2,500 people in Japan.
+A disease is classified as rare if it affects fewer than 1 in 2,500 people in Japan.

 The MHLW (Ministry of Health, Labour, and Welfare) makes orphan drug designation and approval decisions on a case-by-case basis.